gatsbyjs/gatsby/docs/docs/create-source-plugin.md

 * "Link" nodes types you create as appropriate (see [*Node Link*](/docs/api-specification/) in the API specification concepts section.
 * Return either a promise or use the callback (3rd parameter) to report back to Gatsby when you're done sourcing nodes.
+Otherwise either Gatsby will continue on before you're done sourcing or hang while waiting for you to indicate you're finished.